appanp/supply-chain-fundas/supply_chain_terminology.md

 **Ghost Inventory**: Phantom Inventory, also known as Ghost Inventory, is an occurrence of unknown stockout due to inaccurate inventory information in operational systems.
 Phantom inventory can "cost" 1%-3% of revenue depending on the retailer.
 These unknown or virtual stockouts are detrimental for fast moving consumer goods retailers who have brick-and-mortar stores and/or offer buy-online-pick-in-store (BOPIS).
 For more info, refer to [this link](https://www.kloud9.nyc/solutions/stockout-sentinel).

 **Goods-to-Person (G2P or GTP)**: Goods-to-Person (GTP) is a warehouse automation solution in which products are brought to a person by a fixed or Autonomous Mobile Robots (AMRs).
 Associates receive the items needed to prepare an order at their pick stations without having to move in any meaningful way from their location.
-For more info, refer to [Goods-to-Person vs. Person-to-Goods Automation: A Complete Guide](https://inviarobotics.com/blog/goods-to-person-vs-person-to-goods-automation/).
+For more info, refer to [this link](https://hy-tek.com/resources/goods-to-person-picking-systems/) and [Goods-to-Person vs. Person-to-Goods Automation: A Complete Guide](https://inviarobotics.com/blog/goods-to-person-vs-person-to-goods-automation/).

 **Goods-to-Robot (GTR)**: The term goods-to-robot (GTR or G2R) refers to fully automated order picking with minimal human intervention.
 It’s considered an evolution of the goods-to-person system, where a picking robot is integrated to assist with order picking.
 Aided by computer vision software and a gripping device, these machines autonomously remove products from one box and place them into another.
 For more info, refer to [this link](https://www.mecalux.com/blog/goods-to-robot) and [this video](https://www.youtube.com/watch?v=N9p6eJ1mhqk).